yuji-roh/fair-shift/README.md

 The synthetic data contains training set and test set.

 ## Simulation
-To simulate FairBatch, please use the **jupyter notebook** in the directory.
+To simulate our framework, please use the **jupyter notebook** in the directory.

 The jupyter notebook will load the data and train the models.
 We consider two scenarios: supporting (1) a single metric (DP) and (2) multiple metrics (DP & EO).